pharo-project/pharo-potentialEnhancementLogs/Pharo7/ROADMAP.md

 - Old inspector cleanup: we should remove the eyeInspector framework but we should introduce a minimal fallback inspector.
 This inspector should work without Spec or any frameworks.

+- Clean behavior protocol.
+The number of methods in the core Behavior, ClassDescription and Class requires some analysis and cleaning.

 ### Language infrastructure

-- Class definition parser
+- Class definition parser:

-- New class definition
-- Support for Undefined class
+- New class definition: The class definition is not scaling anymore due to the large number of options (traits, slo, tage, package, immediate, ephemeron).
+A fluid-based message API should be designed.

+- Support for Undefined class: When loading old code or code whose superclass has not yet being loaded, the system has inconsistent behavior.
+Depending on the tools, it may not load the code, raise a warning or decide that the superclass is Object without any other notice and losing the name of the original superclass.
+We are working on a new mechanism to support a unique way to handle such case.
+To be presented at IWST/ESUG

 - Better update infrastructure

 - Ring2

 - Inspector refreshing: the inspector should refresh its values by default.

+- Cargo: Cargo is a new package manager.
+It supports the expression of dependencies between packages.
+We are currently validating that it can support conditional loading (platform) and building new tooling to express and validate data.
+- Check dependencies when committing
-- Versionner with support of baselines
+- Versionner should be updated to support of baselines.
-- clean behavior protocol

 - pass on Opal

-- commandline enhancements
+- Commandline enhancements.
+RMOD is currently improving the command-line infrastructure and making sure that the system can work in read-only mode.

-- Cleaning streams: the idea is to make sure that the system do not use the old streams starting
+- Cleaning streams: the idea is to make sure that the system does not use the old streams.
+The idea is to start using the fileStreams and make sure that the Stream package can be substituated in the future by other streams with the same API.
+Therefore hardcoded class names should be substituted with factory (readSream writeStream).
+From that perspective we do not think that it is wise to introduce Xtreams.
+We should analyse the API of the current implementation.

 - New theme from the beginning
 - Better themes/palettes support
 - Better and nicer Tabs
+- OSWindow world rendering: the effort to remove the logic of the windowing from the VM should be continued.
+OSWindow should be used instead.

-- Refactoring 2
+- Refactoring 2: Refactoring 2 is an improved version of the refactorings.

-- OSWindow world rendering
-- Cargo
-- check dependencies when committing
-- Freetype
+- Freetype: The current freetype plugin is the source of many bugs and problem.
+Thibault Raffaillac used FFI to do direct call to openGL (@@to verify@@).

 ### Already done

 - [DONE] Remove Shoreline reporter.